Not sure what to do in Budapest in 2 days? Worry not.

 Its location at Deak Ferenc ter means that getting from the airport is a breeze as the 100E airport bus leaves from there.
 You will also have views of the Budapest Eye, the Ferris wheel in Elisabeth Square!

 In every major touristy city in Europe, there is a card or pass that offers you certain discounts when visiting the sights in that city – Budapest is no exception.
 The Budapest Card is the equivalent of such card.

 But is it worth it to purchase the Budapest Card, especially if you only have two days?
 Figuring the answer to this requires lots of calculations, but I have done everything for you.

 At the time of writing the 48-hour costs around 33 Euros, or about 12,200 Hungarian Forints.
 It offers free admission to over 30 attractions and offers discounts to many others.
-Visitors can also take any form of public transportation for free, except the 100E direct airport bus and the Buda Castle funicular.
+Visitors can also take any form of public transportation for free, except the 100E direct airport bus and the Castle Hill Funicular.

 With all these benefits, the Budapest Card is something you should seriously consider getting on your trip.
 Though there won’t be a ton of savings, especially if you don’t intend on visiting lots of museums, having it makes your life so much easier, especially when traveling on public transportation.

 It offers discounts on many of the things on our itinerary such as St. Stephen’s Basilica, Széchenyi Bath, and Danube River Cruise.
 You can also enter for free at the Hungarian National Gallery and Budapest History Museum.

 The pass also offers free walking tours where you can learn more about the history of Budapest from a local.
 Best of all, you can pick it up at the airport and start using it right away!